Maietskyi/JavaScript-Project-sept-2024/README.md

 #### 5.Adaptive design
 The interface automatically adapts to different screen sizes (mobile devices, tablets, and desktops)

+#### 6.local storage of entered pairs
+Saving data in local storage for each client until they clear the cache or delete the selected items

 ## Project composition
 - index.html  - the file to run the program
 - css: